KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

 Full code of the contract written with [spedn](https://spedn.readthedocs.io/en/latest/index.html) language can be found [here](LastWill.spedn)

+## Refresh lock

+There is a lock for refreshing, you can't do it for the first 7 days after creation or refreshing of the contract, so that no one, who have stolen your refreshing wallet can drain your funds to transaction fees by refreshing it a million times, over and over.

 ## Installing the plugin

 ## Creating a Last Will contract